gabrielduessmann/colorPersonalizacoes/README.md

 ### Login

-To access the system as emplooy, in the menu, click in **Login** and choose one of the users below to log in.
+To access the system as employee, in the menu, click in **Login** and choose one of the users below to log in.

 #### Attendant
 * **User:** ```janderson```